Oxeigns/Guard/README.md

 running in the background.

 ## Manual Broadcast
-Only the owner can use `/broadcast users <text>` or `/broadcast groups <text>` to send a message to all saved users or groups.
+Only the owner can use `/broadcast <text>` (or reply to a message) to send an announcement to every group the bot is in.
-The Broadcast button in the control panel shows these instructions as well.
+The Broadcast button in the control panel shows this instruction as well.

 ## Notes
 The bot works entirely in polling mode and logs important events such as new users and group joins/leaves to the log group if provided.